sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.49.2 =
+* Improvement: removal of empty spaces on product reviews when avatars are disabled in the general WordPress setting
-= 5.49.1 =
+* Improvement: minor performance optimization for review avatars = 5.49.1 =
 * Bug fix: verified owner badge is displayed incorrectly on some website configurations = 5.49.0 =